sdiehl/wiwinwlh/tutorial.md

 Language Extensions
 ===================

-It's important to distinguish between different categories of language extensions:
+It's important to distinguish between different categories of language extensions *general* and *specialized*.

-The inherent problem with classifying the extensions into the **General** and **Specialized** categories is that it's a subjective classification.
-Haskellers who do type astronautics will have a very different interpretation of Haskell than people who do database programming.
+The inherent problem with classifying the extensions into the general and specialized categories is that it's a subjective classification.
+Haskellers who do type system research will have a very different interpretation of Haskell than people who do web programming.
 As such this is a conservative assessment, as an arbitrary baseline let's consider ``FlexibleInstances`` and ``OverloadedStrings`` "everyday" while ``GADTs`` and ``TypeFamilies`` are "specialized".

 **Key**

 * *Benign* implies that importing the extension won't change the semantics of the module if not used.
 * *Historical* implies that one shouldn't use this extension, it's in GHC purely for backwards compatibility.
 Sometimes these are dangerous to enable.

 <extensions></extensions>